pitchayasak/Multiverse-Stellar/testnet/core-horizon-ingest.md

 #### 2. Edit startup scripts of all GCE instance
 Default startup scripts are install Stellar Network software and related.<br>
-`You need to edit Custom metadata of GCE instance to prevent RESET database history and archive history.<br>
+`You need to edit Custom metadata of GCE instance to prevent RESET database history<br>
-Most Stellar-core failed is services start before PostgreSQL database ready.`<br>
 You can see detail in /var/log/syslog for information of start service failed.<br>
-Manual workaround by restart stellar-core services when database ready.<br>
-The options to increase wait time longer than 60s for database ready can be update in startup scripts.

 ```sh
 #!/bin/bash